pcfreak30/skyd/doc/sips/SIP1.md

 for the host, proof computation cost, and download bandwidth from the host.
 The host has the ability to set prices on all of these resoures.

+At any point in time between the renter sending the request and receiving a response, the renter can send an "abort" signal to the host.
+The renter will send the abort signal along with a signed contract that pays for the resources that were requested but does not otherwise contain any changes.

 Calling the machine at all consumes the following resources:

 Upload Bandwidth: 4 kib